CCI-MOC/documentation/docs/source/Foreman-Install.md

 -rwxr-xr-x.
 1 foreman-proxy foreman-proxy 36646096 Apr  2 20:19 RedHat-7.1-x86_64-initrd.img
 [root@dev-foreman1 boot]#
 ```

-When we did "nslookup compute-25.staging.moc.edu", it was failing on both foreman and the node.
+When we did `nslookup compute-25.staging.moc.edu`, it was failing on both foreman and the node.

 We went to domain settings on foreman, modified and set the dns-proxy.
 We had to then delete and readd the host on foreman.
 It started working after that.

-Updating the cert-requests for running puppet.
+  **Updating the cert-requests for running puppet**
 ```
 [root@compute-25 ~]# puppet agent -t
 Exiting; no certificate found and waitforcert is disabled